nixos-asia/website/en/nix-modules.md

 This is a mouthful, so let's get down to the concrete details.
 To port our flake above, we need to define two options: `dir`, and `tree`.
 We will as well add a third option that is not user-setable but will be used set the resulting package.

-Here's our lsd module, defined in `lsd.nix` alongside the flake:
+Here's our lsd module, defined in `lsd.nix` alongside the flake.
+Follow along the code comments:

 [[nix-modules/3/lsd.nix]]
 ![[nix-modules/3/lsd.nix]]